-The EPA ETV CCEP project manager may visit the ETV CCEP for an onsite visit during the execution of this project.
+The EPA ETV CCEP project manager may visit the NDCEE or the offsite test facility for an onsite visit during the execution of this project.
 All project, process, quality assurance, and laboratory testing information will be available for review.

 EPA Audits